RaeLilDev/Binary-Note/README.md

     - pod install

 ### What You Will See
+- UIKit, RxSwift, RxCocoa and RxCoreData with MVVM architecture.
 - Take note by with title and description
 - Edit note
 - Delete note by swiping right